chriscn/speedtest-to-influxdb/README.md

 - SPEEDTEST_FAIL_INTERVAL = 5

 ### Variable Notes
-- Intervals are in minutes. *Script will convert it to seconds.*
+- Intervals are in seconds.
 - If any variables are not needed, don't declare them.
 Functions will operate with or without most variables.
 - Tags should be input without quotes. *INFLUX_DB_TAGS = isp, interface, external_ip, server_name, speedtest_url*

 ### Tag Options
 The Ookla speedtest app provides a nice set of data beyond the upload and download speed.
 The list is below.

 | Tag Name 	| Description 	|
 |-	|-	|